North Andover High School: Facilities

 The school has a gymnasium with a rock climbing wall, rope ladders, an indoor track and a weight room.
 The performing arts center includes band and choral chambers and an 800 seat auditorium.
 Other features include two language labs and six computer labs.
 The football stadium has 4,000 seats and hosts local and regional events.

 Academics

 North Andover High School offers basic AP courses.
 On the Massachusetts Comprehensive Assessment System, North Andover High School students are in the top half of the state, with over 95% pass rate on the English and Mathematics sections.

 Athletics

 North Andover competed in the Cape Ann League from 1971 to 2012, until it moved back into the Merrimack Valley Conference.
 Because of total enrollment, North Andover High School is qualified in Division 2 by the Massachusetts Interscholastic Athletic Association and plays many games against non-league opponents with similar school size.

-The school football team was led by head coach John Rafferty until 2015.

-North Andover High School has soccer and lacrosse programs as well as a wrestling team.
+North Andover High School has 30 varsity sports, including soccer and lacrosse programs as well as a wrestling team.